9 Best Periscope Telephoto Camera Phones for optical zoom in 2025

 Here are some of the best phones you can pick from.

-Apple iPhone 15 Pro Max is a great option if you are looking for a premium flagship with a great Telephoto camera for quality zoom images.
-It comes with ‘Tetraprism’ technology which works on the same principle as a periscope zoom camera.
+For the first time, Apple has added its Tetra-prism Telephoto camera on both the Pro and Pro Max models.
+These are great options if you are looking for a premium flagship with a great Telephoto camera for quality zoom images.
+The ‘Tetraprism’ technology works on the same principle as a periscope zoom camera.
 The light reflects four times within the Telephoto camera resulting in a longer path required for 5X optical zoom.
-This Tetraprism periscope technology is exclusive to the iPhone 15 Pro Max and Apple may pass it on to regular Pro models in the next refresh that is slated for around September 2024.
 As for the camera hardware, the 12MP Telephoto camera with a 120mm lens also benefits from Apple’s 3D Sensor shift stabilization.
-The advanced image processing algorithms are handled by the 3nm process-based Apple A17 Pro chipset.
+The advanced image processing algorithms are handled by the 3nm process-based Apple A18 Pro chipset.

-Google Pixel 8 Pro and Pixel 7 Pro
+Google Pixel 9 Pro and Pixel 9 Pro Max

-Pixel phones this year have more than their fair share of shortcomings but Pro models (Review) do offer a great 5x optical zoom experience.
-We’d say the Telephoto camera is the main reason why you should consider the Pro variants over the regular Pixel 8 and Pixel 7.
-Both of these phones are equipped with a 48MP Telephoto sensor stabilized by OIS.
+Pixel phones this year have more than their fair share of shortcomings, especially considering their hefty price, but Pro models (Review) do offer a great 5x optical zoom experience.
+Google’s digital zoom also works remarkably well.
+Both of these phones are equipped with a 48MP periscope telephoto camera stabilized by OIS.
 Another notable highlight of these phones is their vibrant LTPO OLED displays.

 Also Read: QNED vs QLED vs OLED TVs: What’s the difference?